AlessandroCaula/fullstack_open/part11/README.md

 Push some more code to your branch, and ensure that the deployment step *is not executed* anymore.
 Then merge the branch to the main branch and make sure that the deployment happens.

 <hr style="border: 2px solid #9C7AA6">

+### Versioning

+The most important purpose of versioning is to uniquely identify the software we're running and the code associated with it.

+The ordering of versions is also an important piece of information.
+For example, if the current release has broken critical functionality and we need to identify the *previous version* of the software so that we can roll back the release back to a stable state.

+#### Semantic Versioning and Hash Versioning

+How an application is versioned is sometimes called a versioning strategy.
+We'll look at and compare two such strategies.

+The first one is [semantic versioning](https://semver.org/), where a version is in the form `{major}.{minor}.{patch}`.
+For example, if the version is `1.2.3`, it has `1` as the major version, `2` is the minor version, and `3` is the patch version.

+In general, changes that fix the functionality without changing how the application works from the outside are `patch` changes, changes that make small changes to functionality (as viewed from the outside) are `minor` changes and changes that completely change the application (or major functionality changes) are `major` changes.
+The definitions of each of these terms can vary from project to project.

+For example, npm-libraries are following the semantic versioning.
+At the time of writing this text (16th March 2023) the most recent version of React is [18.2.0](https://reactjs.org/versions/), so the major version is 18 and the minor version is 2.

+*Hash versioning* (also sometimes known as SHA versioning) is quite different.
+The version "number" in hash versioning is a hash (that looks like a random string) derived from the contents of the repository and the changes introduced in the commit that created the version.
+In Git, this is already done for you as the commit hash that is unique for any change set.

+Hash versioning is almost always used in conjunction with automation.
+It's a pain (and error-prone) to copy 32 character long version numbers around to make sure that everything is correctly deployed.

+#### But what does the version point to?

+Determining what code belongs to a given version is important and the way this is achieved is again quite different between semantic and hash versioning.
+In hash versioning (at least in Git) it's as simple as looking up the commit based on the hash.
+This will let us know exactly what code is deployed with a specific version.

+It's a little more complicated when using semantic versioning and there are several ways to approach the problem.
+These boil down to three possible approaches: something in the code itself, something in the repo or repo metadata, something completely outside the repo.

+While we won't cover the last option on the list (since that's a rabbit hole all on its own), it's worth mentioning that this can be as simple as a spreadsheet that lists the Semantic Version and the commit it points to.

+For the two repository based approaches, the approach with something in the code usually boils down to a version number in a file and the repo/metadata approach usually relies on tags or (in the case of GitHub) releases.
+In the case of [tags](https://www.atlassian.com/git/tutorials/inspecting-a-repository/git-tag) or releases, this is relatively simple, the tag or release points to a commit, the code in that commit is the code in the release.

+#### Versioning order

+In semantic versioning, even if we have version bumps of different types (major, minor, or patch) it's still quite easy to put the releases in order: 1.3.7 comes before 2.0.0 which itself comes before 2.1.5 which comes before 2.2.0.
+A list of releases (conveniently provided by a package manager or GitHub) is still needed to know what the last version is but it's easier to look at that list and discuss it: It's easier to say "We need to roll back to 3.2.4" than to try communicate a hash in person.

+That's not to say that hashes are inconvenient: if you know which commit caused the particular problem, it's easy enough to look back through a Git history and get the hash of the previous commit.
+But if you have two hashes, say `d052aa41edfb4a7671c974c5901f4abe1c2db071` and `12c6f6738a18154cb1cef7cf0607a681f72eaff3`, you really can not say which came earlier in history, you need something more, such as the Git log that reveals the ordering.

+#### Comparing the Two

+We've already touched on some of the advantages and disadvantages of the two versioning methods discussed above but it's perhaps useful to address where they'd each likely be used.

+Semantic Versioning works well when deploying services where the version number could be of significance or might actually be looked at.
+As an example, think of the JavaScript libraries that you're using.
+If you're using version 3.4.6 of a particular library, and there's an update available to 3.4.8, if the library uses semantic versioning, you could (hopefully) safely assume that you're ok to upgrade without breaking anything.
+If the version jumps to 4.0.1 then maybe it's not such a safe upgrade.

+Hash versioning is very useful where most commits are being built into artifacts (e.g. runnable binaries or Docker images) that are themselves uploaded or stored.
+As an example, if your testing requires building your package into an artifact, uploading it to a server, and running tests against it, it would be convenient to have hash versioning as it would prevent accidents.

+As an example think that you're working on version 3.2.2 and you have a failing test, you fix the failure and push the commit but as you're working in your branch, you're not going to update the version number.
+Without hash versioning, the artifact name may not change.
+If there's an error in uploading the artifact, maybe the tests run again with the older artifact (since it's still there and has the same name) and you get the wrong test results.
+If the artifact is versioned with the hash, then the version number `must` change on every commit and this means that if the upload fails, there will be an error since the artifact you told the tests to run against does not exist.

+Having an error happen when something goes wrong is almost always preferable to having a problem silently ignored in CI.

+#### Best of Both Worlds

+From the comparison above, it would seem that the semantic versioning makes sense for releasing software while hash-based versioning (or artifact naming) makes more sense during development.
+This doesn't necessarily cause a conflict.

+Think of it this way: versioning boils down to a technique that points to a specific commit and says "We'll give this point a name, it's name will be 3.5.5".
+Nothing is preventing us from also referring to the same commit by its hash.

+There is a catch.
+We discussed at the beginning of this part that we always have to know exactly what is happening with our code, for example, we need to be sure that we have tested the code we want to deploy.
+Having two parallel versioning (or naming) conventions can make this a little more difficult.

+For example, when we have a project that uses hash-based artifact builds for testing, it's always possible to track the result of every build, lint, and test to a specific commit and developers know the state their code is in.
+This is all automated and transparent to the developers.
+They never need to be aware of the fact that the CI system is using the commit hash underneath to name build and test artifacts.
+When the developers merge their code to the main branch, again the CI takes over.
+This time, it will build and test all the code and give it a semantic version number all in one go.
+It attaches the version number to the relevant commit with a Git tag.

+In the case above, the software we release is tested because the CI system makes sure that tests are run on the code it is about to tag.
+It would not be incorrect to say that the project uses semantic versioning and simply ignore that the CI system tests individual developer branches/PRs with a hash-based naming system.
+We do this because the version we care about (the one that is released) is given a semantic version.